 Departmental application deadlines are Jan.
 15 for the fall semester and Sept.
 15 for the spring semester.

 You must meet the admission requirements for the graduate school and the following program requirements:

 An undergraduate degree in Computer Science or Computer Engineering is desired.
 You may take leveling courses to complete necessary requirements.

 You must meet the admission requirements of the graduate school and the following program requirements:

 An overall evaluation of your credentials will be used as a basis for admission.

 You have two options for earning a masterís degree.
 The thesis option consists of 30 credit hours of course work, including 6 credit hours of thesis.

 The non-thesis option consists of 36 credit hours of course work.
 That may include 3 credit hours of project or 6 credit hours of problem in lieu of thesis.

 Leveling and internship courses donít count toward either option.
-You can select a specialization area in a consultation with a major professor and the graduate coordinator.
+You can select a specialization area in consultation with a major professor and the graduate coordinator.